eoindowling7/Satellite-Disaster-Damage/README.md

 ## Dataset and Geographic Coverage

-The project uses the [xBD/xview2](https://xview2.org/dataset) dataset, the competition dataset provided paired pre and post disaster satellite imagery along with building footprints and damage class labels for each building.
+The project uses the [xBD/xview2](https://xview2.org/dataset) dataset.
+The competition dataset provided paired pre and post disaster satellite imagery along with building footprints and damage class labels for each building.
 In total the dataset provides approximately 425,000 labelled buildings across over 7,000 image pairs, covering earthquakes, flooding, wildfires, tsunamis, volcanic eruptions and wind-related disasters.
-I chose the dataset for its great diversity, with the multiple classes of disasters, spread across multiple continents, it provides the truly balanced environment which would be required to deploy a model for real world application.
+I chose the dataset for its great diversity, with the multiple classes of disasters, spread across multiple continents, providing a balanced environment which would be required to deploy a model for real world application.

 ![Global Distribution of xBD Disaster Events](figures/xbd_disaster_world_map.png)